-The peat moor could be reached on foot.
+- The peat moor could be reached on foot.
 On the peat a fine maze of streets materialized with exits roads to the west and south.
-It produced a lucrative moneymaking living - and working space with the Dam as trade center.8

-The area located at the east side of the Amstel developed completely different, because of the difference in the foundation.
+It enacted a lucrative moneymaking living - and working space with the Dam as trade center.4 - The area located at the east side of the Amstel developed completely different, because of the difference in the foundation.
 Where at the west side the peat could flourish because of the underground - the glacier-, the east side lacked a nourishing foundation.
 This lack of grip on the soil allowed the (inland) sea Almere, later known as Zuiderzee, to wash away the bog, resulting in floating islands.
-As a consequence that area could only be reached by boot.
-Men and cows were put on a boot and dropped on the bog.
-We can still see the result in the urban development and infrastructure in the sense that the east side of Amsterdam is completely fragmented.
-The east side of the city expanded in smaller residential areas.
-There exist no big main roads and the streets are running dead end to the Wibautstraat.
+The islands could only be reached by boat.